Reducing Binary Entropy

 Removing CRT can drastically reduce the entropy of the final implementation.

-It's also possible to reduce a payload's entropy using , a tool developed by the MalDev Academy team.
+It's also possible to reduce a payload's entropy using EntropyReducer, a tool developed by the MalDev Academy team.

-EntropyReducer uses a custom algorithm that utilizes to insert between each byte chunk of the payload.
+EntropyReducer uses a custom algorithm that utilizes linked lists to insert null bytes between each BUFF_SIZE byte chunk of the payload.